COLOMBIA WITH A DIFFERENCE TOUR: DETAILED ITINERARY

-Colombia: Choco to Amazonia: Day 1 Our tour begins in the evening in Bogotá, where we will stay for three nights.
+Colombia with a Difference: Day 1 Our tour begins in the evening in Bogotá, where we will stay for three nights.

-Colombia: Choco to Amazonia: Days 2-3 Our stay in the Bogotá region will allow us an in-depth exploration of the scenic Chingaza National Park.
+Colombia with a Difference: Days 2-3 Our stay in the Bogotá region will allow us an in-depth exploration of the scenic Chingaza National Park.
 Access to this superb park is via a number of tracks and trails along its western and southern edges.
 Our first morning here will take us through more open country before we leave the main highway at Monte Redondo and climb up to the type locality for the recently discovered Cundinamarca Antpitta.
 As with most members of the Grallaria genus, this rather smart endemic is shy and retiring, but we will give it a good shot and with a little luck we will see this elusive rarity.

-In nearby forest and bamboo patches we may well encounter a number of interesting species such as Booted Racket-tail, Golden-olive Woodpecker, Golden-faced Tyrannulet, Variegated and Marble-faced Bristle Tyrants, Great Thrush, Inca Jay, Rufous-browed Peppershrike, Thick-billed Euphonia, Slate-throated Whitestart, Blue-necked Tanager and the near endemic Ochre-breasted Brush Finch.
+In nearby forest and bamboo patches, we may well encounter a number of interesting species such as Booted Racket-tail, Golden-olive Woodpecker, Golden-faced Tyrannulet, Variegated and Marble-faced Bristle Tyrants, Great Thrush, Inca Jay, Rufous-browed Peppershrike, Thick-billed Euphonia, Slate-throated Whitestart, Blue-necked Tanager and the near-endemic Ochre-breasted Brushfinch.
 During the boreal winter, migrants such as Swainson’s Thrush, Blackburnian and Canada Warblers, American Redstart and, with luck, Cerulean Warbler are also present.

 We will also explore an area of higher elevation forest in another sector of the park where we have an opportunity to see the colourful endemic Brown-breasted (or Flame-winged) Parakeet, and other endemics including Silvery-throated Spinetail, Pale-bellied (or Mattoral) Tapaculo and the infrequently observed Bronze-tailed Thornbill.
 Mixed flocks here may produce White-browed Spinetail, Agile Tit-Tyrant, Black-capped Tyrannulet, Black-headed, Black-capped and Black-eared Hemispinguses, Blue-backed Conebill, Plush-capped Finch, Rufous Wren and the pretty Golden-fronted Whitestart (here the nominate white-cheeked race).

-As we travel around the metropolis of Bogotá, between sites we will also encounter a number of other more widespread species such as Western Cattle Egret, Turkey and Black Vultures, White-tailed Kite, Roadside and Broad-winged Hawks, American Kestrel, Southern Lapwing, Eared Dove, Smooth-billed Ani, Yellow-bellied Elaenia, Tropical Kingbird, Southern Rough-winged Swallow, House Wren, Lesser Goldfinch, Scarlet, Blue-grey and Palm Tanagers, Purple Honeycreeper, Blue-black Grassquit, Chestnut-bellied Seed Finch, Rufous-collared Sparrow, Shiny Cowbird, Eastern Meadowlark and Russet-backed Oropendola.
+As we travel around the metropolis of Bogotá, between sites we will also encounter more widespread species such as Western Cattle Egret, Turkey and Black Vultures, White-tailed Kite, Roadside and Broad-winged Hawks, American Kestrel, Southern Lapwing, Eared Dove, Smooth-billed Ani, Yellow-bellied Elaenia, Tropical Kingbird, Southern Rough-winged Swallow, House Wren, Lesser Goldfinch, Scarlet, Blue-grey and Palm Tanagers, Purple Honeycreeper, Blue-black Grassquit, Chestnut-bellied Seed Finch, Rufous-collared Sparrow, Shiny Cowbird, Eastern Meadowlark and Russet-backed Oropendola.

-We will need to walk above the reserve centre to reach the forest, passing though pasture land where Russet-crowned Crake is common (but much easier to hear than to see).
+We will need to walk above the reserve centre to reach the forest, passing through pasture land where Russet-crowned Crake is common (but much easier to hear than to see).
 On entering the forest we will look for, the usually elusive, Gorgeted Wood Quail, which sometimes comes to a feeder here.
-Highland Tinamou is regular here, and with some luck we will manage to see one.
+Highland Tinamou is regular here, and with some luck, we will manage to see one.
 As we walk through the forest, along a historically important paved road built by a German engineer in the 18th century, we should also see more endemics including another chance for the smart Black Inca, Parker’s Antbird and the recently described Upper Magdalena Tapaculo.
 The usually secretive Lined Quail-Dove can be surprisingly easy to see here and other sought-after species we have a chance of here include the gorgeous Golden-winged Manakin, the localized Rufous-browed Tyrannulet, the rare Yellow-throated Spadebill and skulkers including Ochre-breasted and White-bellied Antpittas, and Long-tailed Tapaculo.

 Hummingbirds are plentiful at the reserve, and either at the hummingbird feeders or elsewhere, we should have plenty of time to enjoy such jewels as, Green Hermit, Brown Violetear, Speckled Hummingbird, White-necked Jacobin, Black-throated Mango, Red-billed Emerald, Violet-crowned Woodnymph, Rufous-tailed Hummingbird, Andean Emerald, and perhaps the scarce Wedge-billed Hummingbird.